MaintainJ

-5.3 Eclipse Plug-ins and Java Applications run from command prompt
+5.3 Generating call trace for Java Applications run from command prompt

-For all other cases use MaintainJ.war.
+Download MaintainJ.war.
 MaintainJ.war installs MaintainJ related jar files to the application server and configures your J2EE application for instrumentation.
-Deploy MaintainJ.war just as you would deploy any other war file.
+Deploy MaintainJ.war to the same server instance where you are running your application.
 Open http://server/MaintainJ/index.jsp for installation and configuration page and follow the instructions.
-Check the Demo Video.
+Check the screenshots.

-5.2 J2SE (Swing or non-GUI), Applet and JUnit Applications
+5.2 Generating call trace for J2SE (Swing or non-GUI), Applet and JUnit Applications

-1) Click Run-->Run in Eclipse to open the launch configurations dialog.
+1) Click Run-->Run Configurations in Eclipse to open the run configurations dialog.

 2) On the left hand side, you will see three MaintainJ configurations for Java Applets, Java Applications and JUnit as highlighted in the screenshot below.
-MaintainJ launch configurations are the same as normal configurations except for the Aspect tab, which is the second from left.
+MaintainJ run configurations are the same as normal configurations except for the MaintainJ tab, which is the second from left.

 5 a) For JUnit test cases, this will also create 'maintainj\JUnitTraceFiles' folder under which the trace files will be written for each test case.
 This is the last step if you are using MaintainJ with JUnit test cases.